 - 1. Construct the circuit of Fig. 1.
 Check the lead assignments for the 2N3904 on the data sheets which you will find in the lab. - (a) Compare the measured values of V_b , V_c and V_e to those calculated in the handout. - (b) Is your circuit balanced (ie $V_c \approx V_c'$)? - (c) Are both transistors turned on? - (d) Use trimming resistors in parallel with the calculated bias resistors as necessary in order to balance The collector currents should be the same within $\approx 30\%$. - 2.
 Generate a source of common and difference mode signals.
 One way to do this is to use the supplied transformer.
 When the center tap is grounded, the signal at the end of the winding is balanced such that the voltage on one side is equal to, but 180° out of phase with, that on the other.
 The difference input thus uses v_i from one side and v_i' from the other.
 The common-mode input uses both from the same side. - 3. (a) Using these signals, measure A_d , A_c and the CMRR. - (b) Compare them to the calculated values. - (c) Note the relative phases of the signals at collectors of Q1 and Q2 and at point A. - 4.
-The difference amplifier can be used with a one-sided input as a phase inverter. - (a) Feed an AC signal into the left input $(v_i = AC \ signal)$ and ground the right input $(v'i = 0)$ through the coupling capacitor. - (b) Examine the outputs v{out} and v'{out} and the signal at point A. - (c) Explain why outputs v{out} and v'{out} have opposite polarity. - 5.
-If there is time, you might measure the bandwidth of the amplifier. - (a) Use a one-sided input v_i as in 4a above without the transformer.
-Put a 3.3 k resistor in series with the input.
+The difference amplifier can be used with a one-sided input as a phase inverter. - (a) Feed an AC signal into the left input $(v_i = AC \ signal)$ and ground the right input $(v'i = 0)$ through the coupling capacitor. - (b) Examine the outputs v{out} and v'{out} and the signal at point A. - (c) Explain why outputs v{out} and v'{out} have opposite polarity. - (d) Explain why the two outputs have slightly different amplitudes (Hint: what are v_d and v_c for this input connection?

-- (b) Measure the bandwidth.

-- (c) Now put a 250 pF capacitor across the collector to the base of Q1.

-- (d) Remeasure the bandwidth.

-- (e) Then put a 1 μ F capacitor across R_C of Q1, examine the output at the collector of Q2 and again remeasure the bandwidth.

-- (f) Discuss your observations.
+- 5. If there is time, you might measure the bandwidth of the amplifier. - (a) Use a one-sided input v_i as in 4a above without the transformer. - (b) Measure the bandwidth. - (c) Now put a 250 pF capacitor across the collector to the base of Q1. - (d) Remeasure the bandwidth. - (e) Then put a 1 μ F capacitor across R_C of Q1, examine the output at the collector of Q2 and again remeasure the bandwidth. - (f) Discuss your observations.